 Overall, the mechanisms of action of lasers in periodontal therapy are diverse and powerful.
-By targeting bacteria, reducing inflammation. and stimulating promoting healing, regeneration, lasers can help improve the outcomes of periodontal treatment and enhance the overall health of the gums and teeth.
+By inflammation, targeting bacteria, reducing promoting healing, and stimulating tissue regeneration, lasers can help improve the outcomes of periodontal treatment and enhance the overall health of the gums and teeth.
 As research in this field continues to advance, lasers are likely to play an increasingly important role in the management of periodontal disease in the future [20].